vi/dive/README.md

 Start processes in other network/mount/whatever namespace, as created by `unshare` or `lxc-start`.
+Also allow users execute programs in other user account or in chroot in controlled way (like sudo, but without setuid-bit in filesystem).

 Works by sending file descriptors over UNIX socket.